kfcaby/UCSAS_causal_inference_workshop/README.md

 * handouts_complete.pdf - contains completed note sheets (available after the workshop)

-* bunting.R - R script for methods discussed in the workshop
+* propensity_score_models.R - R script for methods discussed in the workshop

 * data - folder containing the dataset used for this example